kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

    ![token](Assets/tokenData.png)

-Access the front-end
+Web Interface , Frontend:

 The reviewer was able to check that the front end webapp is up and running.
-He could then access it using the url : http://server_ip_address:8080
+He could then access it using the url : http://localhost:8080
 ![img.jpeg](Assets/webInterface.jpeg)

 ## Overall Impression of usage testing